-The clouds gather over the Mediterranean on a chilly winter day
+The clouds gather again over the Serbian countryside as Belgrade looks like a winter wonderland on another chilly winter day.

 Linking to Skywatch Friday

 This tree in Glastonbury, Connecticut is in full bloom during the fall season.